HERE'S WHY THE COASTAL GRANDMOTHER AESTHETIC IS JUST WHAT WE NEED NOW...

 Finding others to identify with isn’t just the preserve of the younger generations - in midlife, it's a concept that feels more important than ever.
 I don’t mean to bring down the mood over a hashtag meant for joyous escapism, but after feeling sometimes feeling adrift these past few years, finding connections and women of my life stage I can relate to - fact or fiction, aspirational or inspirational - is the breath of fresh (coastal) air I’m constantly craving.

-If you fancy a slice of the Coastal Grandmother action, next time you’re feeling low, blah or just plain Meh, dig out those striped pyjamas, order that seagrass butler’s tray and watch It’s Complicated and Something’s Got To Give in quick succession… it works… trust me.
+If you fancy a slice of the Coastal Grandmother action, next time you’re feeling low, blah or just plain Meh, dig out those striped pyjamas, order that scallop edged tray for your coffee table and watch It’s Complicated and Something’s Got To Give in quick succession… it works… trust me.

 THE COASTAL GRANDMOTHER WARDROBE